 I agree with you.

-Well, and and uh the the article of the Federal Constitution that they're claiming this power under also says that all uh duties, excises, and taxes have to be uniform, and though this is kind of an inverse to uh additional payments, it still ends up being a tax.
+Well, and the article of the federal constitution that they're claiming this power under also says that all duties, exercises, and taxes have to be uniform.

 Well, I know.

-That's what I meant about the equal protection clause being violated here.
+That's what I meant about the Equal Protection Clause being violated here.

-We have taxation without any accompanying benefits for four years.
+Taxation without any accompanying benefits for four years.

-I mean, it's just it's a it's an abomination.
+I mean, it's just, it's an abomination.

 It is an utter disgrace.